Leeds Bradford Airport records busiest ever week

 More than 107,000 passengers used the airport over a seven-day period during the week of May 29 - June 4.

-The surge was caused by the start of the airport's biggest-ever summer flights roster as the holiday season got underway.
+The explanation for the surge has been given as the start of the airport's biggest-ever summer flights roster as the holiday season got underway.

-Bosses are now hoping June could be the busiest-ever month for the terminal, which has welcomed 3.6million travellers over the past year.
+Bosses are now hoping June could be the busiest-ever month for the terminal, which has welcomed 3.2million travellers over the past year.

 Last year's top destinations Palma, Alicante, Malaga, Dublin and Faro are all continuing to attract bookings, while new routes such as Almeira, Halkidiki, Berlin, Warsaw, Vilnius and Newquay have been added to the schedule.
 Thomas Cook has also returned to the airport.